Funding for EU students

 There are two doctoral training schemes open to UK/EU students: the Soft Matter and Functional Interfaces Centre for Doctoral Training and the Mathematical Modelling, Analysis and Computation (MAC-MIGS) Centre for Doctoral Training

-Higgs Prize PhD Fellowships in Theoretical Physics
+Higgs Prize PhD Studentships in Theoretical Physics

 Applications are open to all students with no conditions on nationality.
 Furthermore, we value diversity, and strongly encourage female candidates and underrepresented groups to apply.